 - Participate in clinical supervision and attend required training and agency meetings

 - Must speak Spanish and English fluently (the majority of clients are Spanish speaking)

-- Demonstrated skills in facilitation of groups and workshops
+- Demonstrated skills in the facilitation of groups and workshops

 - Demonstrated competence in creating spaces that are affirming of diverse sexual orientations, gender identities and gender expression

-This is a full-time non-exempt position with benefits.
-The hiring range for the Substance Abuse Counselor I position is $25.00 - $27.00 hourly, depending on qualifications and experience.
+The salary range for the Substance Abuse Counselor I position is $25.50 - $29.98 hourly, depending on qualifications and experience.
+The salary range for the Substance Abuse Counselor II position is $29.42 - $33.90 hourly, depending on qualifications and experience.